What Surf Equipment Buy

 If you just learn to surf consider getting a big, wide and thick board with a round nose shape.
 Such design will enable you to catch more waves and stay on your feet.
 Such a board is perfect for riding small and slow moving waves.

 If you don't feel like spending too much money on your first board consider buying it on eBay.
 Of course, this way you can save quite a lot on your surfboard.
 However, purchasing your first board on eBay can be tricky.
 We recommend choosing the longboard as your first surfboard as it will ensure more stability and you will be able to catch more waves and consequently have more fun.
 When it comes to material, beginners usually opt for foam or epoxy.
 Moulded boards are also good boards to start with.
-Finally, when you have found your perfect surfboard and are ready to buy it make sure you use eBay discount codes to get an extra discount.
+Finally, when you have found your perfect surfboard and are ready to buy it make sure you use discount coupons to save on your purchase.

 Foamboards are just perfect for those who learn to surf due to their high floatation.
 This type of boards is commonly used by surf schools for beginners.
 Foamboards are hard wearing, safer to fall on and not expensive.
 It is a must have for any surfing family.
 Not only can the kids use it to learn but their parents can use it as well to refine their basic surf skills.